 Monoclonal Antibody Treatments

-The platform does not make the final decision about who can get a medication.
+If you think you are eligible, fill out the MN Resource Allocation Platform Screening Form.
+The platform does not make a final decision about who can get a medication.
 It only decides who may be able to get it.
-The final decision is up to the health care provider at the facility that gives these types of medications.
+The final decision is up to the healthcare provider at the facility that gives these types of medications.
+St. Luke’s is authorized to provide monoclonal antibody treatment.

 - 1.800.657.3504 (Mon. - Fri., 9 am to 4 pm)